kenhanscombe/ukbtools/README.md

 <br>

-<sup>§</sup> Full details of the data download and decrypt process are given in the _Using UK Biobank Data_ documentation (http://biobank.ctsu.ox.ac.uk/crystal/docs/UsingUKBData.pdf).
+<sup>§</sup> Full details of the data download and decrypt process are given in the [Using UK Biobank Data](http://biobank.ctsu.ox.ac.uk/crystal/docs/UsingUKBData.pdf) documentation.

 <br>